-When hiking a 14er in Colorado, your most significant concerns are going to be getting off the summit before thunderstorms arrive, avoiding a wicked sunburn, and being prepared in case a chill wind picks up.
-The Patagonia Quandary can help with all of these concerns.
-Although they can't speed you down to treeline when the thunder starts booming, they will do an excellent job of preventing massive water absorption if you get caught in the rain.
-They also give UPF 50 sun protection, a serious bonus at high altitudes, where the sun's rays can be pretty intense, and their tight nylon weave is simultaneously stretchy and mobile while cutting the wind nicely.
+When hiking a 14er in Colorado, the most typical concerns are getting off the summit before thunderstorms roll in, avoiding a wicked sunburn, and being prepared in case a chill wind picks up.
+Patagonia Quandary pants can help in all of these cases.
+Although they can't speed you down to treeline when the thunder starts booming, they will do an excellent job of limiting how soaked you get if you are caught in the rain.
+They also offer UPF 50 sun protection, a serious bonus at high altitudes, where the sun's rays can be pretty intense, and the nylon fabric's tight weave is both stretchy and cuts the wind well.

-While they don't have a lot of vents for hot air to escape, we found their lightweight fabric to be more breathable and cooler feeling while working up a sweat than most, aided by an absorptive, moisture-wicking band around the waist.
-The truth is that these were the second highest scoring pants in our review, behind the best overall Prana Stretch Zion, and come at the lowest price, a great value.
+While they don't have a lot of vents for air to escape, we found their lightweight fabric to be more breathable and cooler feeling while working up a sweat than most, assisted by an absorptive, moisture-wicking band around the waist.
+The truth is that these high-scoring scoring pants offer a great value.

 Comfort and Mobility

 The Quandary pant is cut thin and features a slim fit that Patagonia recommends for lean-to-medium builds.
-We would agree with this recommendation, as we found them to be ever so slightly constrictive, in a noticeable but not annoying way, around the tops and outsides of our thighs where they meet the hip flexors and pelvis, as well as in the seat.
-For reference, our head tester is pretty darn skinny and has often been made fun of for his stick legs, so if you have cross-fit thighs or like competing in triathlons, we suggest you try these on before you purchase a year's supply.
+We would agree with this recommendation, as we found them to be slightly restrictive around the tops and outsides of the thighs where they meet the hip flexors and pelvis, as well as in the seat.
+If you have cross-fit thighs or like competing in triathlons, we suggest you try these on before you purchase a pair.

-We must point out that despite a narrower fit, these pants are supremely mobile.
-They have 6% spandex fibers blended into their nylon weave and stretch any which way that you do.
-They also have a stretchy drawstring, like on running shorts, recessed into their waistband that helps one find the perfect fit without a belt, even as your body weight and waistline fluctuates (as it does on all of us).
-While they didn't fit as perfect for us as the Prana Stretch Zion, they were more comfortable than the similarly slim fitting KUHL Kontra Air.
-We also loved the feel of the fabric against our skin, which was impressively soft for a synthetic material, and felt better than the Arc'teryx Perimeter Pant.
-8 out of 10 points for comfort and mobility.
+Despite a narrower fit, these pants are supremely mobile.
+They are comprised of 6% spandex, blended into their nylon weave, allowing them to stretch any which way that you do.
+They also have a stretchy drawstring recessed into the waistband, which facilitates a perfect fit without a belt, even as your body weight and waistline fluctuates (as it does on all of us).
+While they didn't fit as well for us as the Prana Stretch Zion, they were more comfortable than the similarly slim fitting KUHL Kontra Air.
+We also loved the feel of the fabric against the skin, which was impressively soft for a synthetic material, and felt better than the Arc'teryx Perimeter Pant.

 Venting and Breathability

-Although venting is not a strong suit of this pant, we did find the super thin fabric to feel cooler and breathe better than most of the more substantial materials found on competing pants.
-It also has a moisture absorbing mesh liner around the waistband that is designed to wick away sweat, and even feels nice.
-The result is that we it performed equally to the KUHL Renegade Cargo Convertible and The North Face Paramount 3.0, two pants that had heavier fabric but more ventilation.
-7 out of 10.
+Although venting is not a strength of this model, we did find that the super thin fabric feels cooler and breathes better than most of the more substantial materials found on competing pants.
+This pair also has a moisture-absorbing mesh liner around the waistband that is designed to wick away sweat, and even feels nice.
+The result is that we think it performed at the same level as the KUHL Renegade Cargo Convertible and The North Face Paramount 3.0, two pants that had heavier fabric but more ventilation.

-Because of their thin fabric, we wouldn't choose to intentionally use these pants for work or any other activity that is especially abrasive, like rock climbing.
-We think the KUHL Renegade Cargo Convertible, or even the Prana Stretch Zion, are better suited to these purposes.
-Much like REI Co-op Screeline, we think they make an excellent pant for travel.
-7 out of 10 points.
+Because of their thin fabric, we wouldn't choose to intentionally use these pants for heavy outdoor work other activities, like rock climbing, that offer ample opportunity for abrasion.
+We think the KUHL Renegade Cargo Convertible, or even the Prana Stretch Zion, are better suited for these purposes.
+Much like the REI Co-op Screeline, we think they make an excellent pant for travel.

-The Quandary Pant came with a surprisingly effective DWR treatment, and in our shower test, it was second only to the performance of our Top Pick for Wet Climates, the Arc'teryx Perimeter Pant.
+The Quandary Pant comes with a surprisingly effective DWR treatment.
+In our shower test, it was second only to the performance of our Top Pick for Wet Climates, the Arc'teryx Perimeter Pant.

-Even after many days of wear and more than a couple of times in the washer, these pants caused a light rain or drizzle to bead up and drip off.
-In a solid downpour, they eventually ended up relatively soaked, and yet our legs stayed dry inside, which was more than we could say about our legs while wearing The North Face Paramount 3.0 pants.
+Even after many days of wear and more than a couple of times in the washer, these pants still repelled a light rain well.
+In a solid downpour, they eventually ended up soaked, but somehow our legs stayed dry inside, which was more than we could say about The North Face Paramount 3.0 pants.
 The nylon proved to be not very absorptive, and they also dried quickly and efficiently, even after a substantial soaking.
-As the second-best pant for this metric, we awarded them 9 out of 10 points for water resistance.

 The feature set on this pair of pants could be described as simple and effective.
-The most notable feature is a stretchy thin drawstring on the inside of the waist that works like a pair of running shorts.
-We thought it helped cinch up the fit slightly if it was too loose, and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.
+The most notable feature is a stretchy, thin drawstring on the inside of the waist that works similar to the ones you would find on a pair of running shorts.
+We think it helps cinch up the fit slightly if it is too loose, and gives one the option of wearing these pants without a belt, a feature we prefer for hiking or backpacking with a pack.

-Regarding pockets, it has two front handwarmer pockets with a tiny coin pocket, and two rear pockets, the left of which has a zipper.
-On the right thigh is a zippered storage pocket that is recessed inside the pant, rather than resting on the outside, cargo style.
+In terms of pockets, it has two front hand warmer pockets with a tiny coin pocket, and two rear pockets, the left of which has a zipper.
+On the right thigh is a zippered storage pocket that is recessed inside the pant, rather than resting on the outside.

-The Patagonia Quandary pants are a slim fitting but highly mobile pant that does a great job protecting from the sun, wind, or light rain, and look good enough to rock in town as well as on the trail.
-Due to their fit, they may not be the favorite of larger guys, but do a good job of offsetting their sleekness with stretchy fabrics.
-Despite being the most affordable hiking pant in this review, there is absolutely no compromise being made when selecting these pants, which we would happily recommend for all styles of hiking from day hikes to long treks.
+The Patagonia Quandary pants are a slim fitting but highly flexible pant that does a great job protecting from the sun, wind, or light rain, and look good enough to rock in town as well as on the trail.
+Though their fit may not be ideal for larger adults, they do a good job of offsetting their sleekness with stretchy fabrics.
+Despite their price point, there is little compromise when it comes to the quality of these pants, which we would happily recommend for all styles of hiking from day hikes to long treks.